karanewell/BellaBeatCaseStudy/README.md

 Initially I had to take into consideration which program to assess the datasets provided in the source file.
 Upon realizing several of the files contained thousands of rows, R was the ultimate choice.
 Since there are so many lines of data I wanted to prioritize seeing if all users were listed in each dataset.

-Let's run the code using n_unique in conjunction with the ID columns.
+Let's run the code using n_unique in conjunction with the ID columns

 ```
 n_unique(dailyActivity$Id)